MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-III-Animal-Plant-Health-Inspection-Service-Department-Agriculture/part-301-Domestic-Quarantine-Notices/subpart-F-Japanese-Beetle/subjectgroup-ECFRac426b801fc6477-Quarantine-Regulations/section-301.48-4.md

 ##### § 301.48-4 Conditions governing the interstate movement of regulated articles from quarantined States. #####

-A regulated article may be moved interstate from a regulated airport to any State1 designated in § 301.48(b) only if:
+A regulated article may be moved interstate from a regulated airport to any State 1 designated in § 301.48(b) only if:

 1 Requirements under all other applicable Federal domestic plant quarantines must be met.